RocketChat/hubot-gitsy/README.md

 Get hubot-gitsy running on your Rocket.Chat and Gitlab server in 3 minutes.

 1. Remix [this glitch](https://glitch.com/edit/#!/hubot-gitsy)
-1. edit the `.env` file to container information about your BOT, Rocket.Chat server, and Gitlab server (as documented in the *Environment variables* section below).
+1. edit the `.env` file and add information about your BOT, Rocket.Chat server, and Gitlab server (as documented in the *Environment variables* section below).

 ## Install
 Gitsy requires Node.js to run.
 Current LTS releases include 6.x, 8.x, 10.x.
 Async and await was added in Node 7.6.0 so versions 8 or higher would be advisable.